scrutinizer-ci/scrutinizer/doc/tools/custom-commands/index.rst

         </file>
     </checkstyle>

+The corresponding configuration looks like this:

+.. code-block :: yaml

+    tools:
+        custom_commands:
+            -
+                # ...
+                output_format: checkstyle

 Logging
 -------
 By default, the result is expected to be sent to STDOUT.
 However, if you also would like to log progress so that you